 Are we then less favored than those who both saw and heard?
 If that were so, why should John add: so that you too may have fellowship with us?
 They saw, and we have not seen; yet we have fellowship with them, because we and they share the same faith.

 And our fellowship is with God the Father and Jesus Christ his Son.
 And we write this to you to make your joy complete – complete in that fellowship, in that love and in that unity.

 For more great resources for Christmas, visit the Christmas – Incarnation section of the Crossroads Initiative Library.

-This excerpt on the incarnation, the Word of Life made visible, is taken from the tractates on the first letter of John by St. Augustine (Tract 1, 1.3: PL 35, 1978, 1980), one of the Early Church Fathers, is used in the Roman Office of readings for the Feast of St. John the Evangelist, on December 27, the third of the twelve days of Christmas.
+This excerpt on the incarnation, the Word of Life made visible, comes from the tractates on the first letter of John by St. Augustine (Tract 1, 1.3: PL 35, 1978, 1980).
+It appears in the Roman Office of readings for the Feast of St. John the Evangelist, on December 27, the third of the twelve days of Christmas.